FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 You are implementing a disaster recovery plan for the cloud version of your drone solution.
 Sending videos to the pilots is crucial from an operational perspective.
 What design pattern should you choose for this part of your architecture?

--Warm with a high recovery time objective (RTO)
+-Warm with a high recovery time objective (RTO) _(Incorrect.
+A warm design pattern would consist of a standby system that you would fail over to if something went wrong.
+The RTO would be higher than with a hot design pattern.)_

 -Hot with a low recovery time objective (RTO)